fadilahonespot/e-wallet-simple-api/README.md

 # E-Wallet Simple Api
-project as a medium for learning to build a simple API
+project as a medium for learning to build a simple API with dokerizer and unit testing

 ## Go Version
 - 1.5